 Requirements for maintaining registration or licensure vary by state.
 One can contact his or her state health board for specific information.

 The MP certification must be renewed on a 10-year cycle.
 To maintain certification, the radiation physicist must continually demonstrate medical knowledge, essential skills and professionalism and engage in continuing education.
 Alternatively, certification holders might be chosen randomly to have their competency measured.
 This is known as continuous certification and involves testing and observation for four components, including professional standing, lifelong learning, cognitive expertise and practicing quality improvement.

 The MHP certification must be renewed every five years.
 This process involves paying a recertification fee and meeting requirements for continuing education.

 Step 6: Consider a PhD Program

-Completing a doctoral program might qualify one for advanced clinical positions, such as lead radiation physicist, or entry-level research positions, including junior faculty member or postdoctoral fellow.
+Completing a doctoral program might qualify one for advanced clinical positions, such as lead radiation physicist, manager, or entry-level research positions, including junior faculty member or postdoctoral fellow.
+For those working within a university setting, a PhD could allow physicists to become tenured.
 PhD candidates in medical or health physics can expect to take courses in advanced medical imaging physics, radiation protection and exposure evaluation, radiation shielding and radiobiology.
 They also might be required to complete a dissertation and pass one or more exams.